updated_on

 Can You Get Arrested at the Airport?

-Yes, it is possible to get arrested at the airport.
-The airport is a public place and is subject to the same laws as any other public place.
-If you have committed a crime or have an outstanding arrest warrant, you can be arrested by law enforcement officers at the airport.
+Yes, you can be arrested at an airport.
+Airports are public places, and the same laws apply to them as to other public areas or high-security environments.
+If you have committed a crime or have an outstanding arrest warrant, law enforcement officers can arrest you at the airport.

 Can You Get Arrested at the Airport If You Have a Warrant?